Hawk and Dove: The New 52

 In 2011, DC relaunched this title as part of their company-wide reboot of their 52 major titles.
 It was released on 7 September, written by Sterling Gates and art by Rob Liefeld.

 In this new series, Hawk and Dove are Hank Hall and Dawn Granger, who resume their superhero activities in Washington, D.C., with assistance from Deadman.
 They encounter Condor and Swan, a new pair of supervillains who possess superpowers similar to theirs.
 Hawk and Dove fight Condor and Swan after they try to kill President Barack Obama and Hank's father.
 Swan escapes, but Hawk and Dove manage to defeat Condor, who is revealed to be an old unnamed man.

 During the first issue, the origins of Hawk and Dove are recounted – Don and Hank were Dove and Hawk for at least two years, until three years before the start of the series, when Don perished during the "worst crisis the world has ever seen" (referencing Don's death in the original canon in the Crisis) and Dawn became the next avatar almost immediately.
 This is later retconned in the Titans Hunt miniseries, where it is revealed that Hank and Don were members of the original Teen Titans, and that Don was killed during a battle between the team and Mister Twister.

 It is also said that Dawn had a connection to Don, known only to herself and Deadman, but unknown to Hank.
 The Hawk and Dove series was cancelled after issue #8 (released on 4 April 2012).

-In the new continuity, Dawn Granger has a tenuous romantic relationship with Deadman and has appeared in the team comic Justice League Dark; their attempt fails miserably, as while Deadman insists to carry on their relationship using borrowed bodies, Dove shows disdain and repulsion to the idea.
+In the new continuity, Dawn Granger has a tenuous romantic relationship with Deadman and has appeared in the team comic Justice League Dark.

-In the Watchmen sequel Doomsday Clock, Hawk and Dove are shown on TV being arrested by the Rocket Red Brigade for interfering with the Russian police.
+In Doomsday Clock, Hawk and Dove are shown on TV being arrested by the Rocket Red Brigade for interfering with the Russian police.

-In the pages of Dark Nights: Death Metal, Don Hall is revealed to be entombed in the Valhalla Cemetery.
-Batman later revived him and Holly Granger with a Black Lantern Ring.
+In Dark Nights: Death Metal, Don Hall is revealed to be entombed in the Valhalla Cemetery.
+Batman later revives him and Holly Granger with a Black Lantern Ring.